cartesi/docs/docs/tutorials/helloworld/deploy-run.md

 > tx = await hw.instantiate([alice, bob])
 ```

-This will trigger the computation, which can take a couple of minutes to run with Descartes's default settings.
+This will trigger the computation, which can take a couple of minutes to run with Cartesi Compute's default settings.

 As can be seen by the `getResult` implementation discussed in the [previous section](../helloworld/getresult.md), to query a computation's results we should use the `index` value returned by the `instantiate` method.
 This is straightforward when calling that method from another contract, but clients such as `ethers` and `web3` [cannot immediately retrieve return values from transactions](https://www.trufflesuite.com/docs/truffle/getting-started/interacting-with-your-contracts#transactions).
 Fortunately, Cartesi Compute emits events for each computation step, and thus it is possible to retrieve our index from the creation event.